ender74/ender74.github.io/_posts/2016-08-31-Securing-Coreos-Vagrant-Docker.md

 end
 ```

 This copies all files to /etc/docker/.
 The next step is to tell the docker daemon to use those files.
-You need to add the following block at the end of your user-data file:
+To do so, modify your user-data file.
+You need to change the port for the docker-tcp.socket from 2375 to 2376.
+Then add the following block at the end of the file:

 ```
-- name: docker-tcp-tls.socket
-  command: start
-  enable: true
-  content: |
-    [Unit]
-    Description=Docker Secured Socket for the API

-    [Socket]
-    ListenStream=2376
-    Service=docker.service
-    BindIPv6Only=both

-    [Install]
-    WantedBy=sockets.target
 - name: docker.service
   drop-ins:
   - name: 10-docker-swarm.conf